Integrated Energy, Climate and Spatial planning to enable local and regional authorities to effectively implement their plan. #LifeINPLAN

 Studies have shown that spatial planning lacks integration with education, energy, health, retail, and waste policies, all of which are crucial for sustainable and resilient urban development.
 In particular, the lack of communication and convergence across sectoral policies weakens the effectiveness of spatial planning in steering EU-funded investments.

 Ireland has defined a National Planning Framework Project (Ireland 2040), a set of national strategic objectives and actions against which regional and local authorities will align their plans.
-Each local authority must prepare a County Development Plan every 5 years.
-It is the local authority’s main policy document in relation to planning.
-The plan consists of a written statement which sets out the policies and maps for the county, which show zonings for different types of development.
-These plans must align their objectives with relevant National Policy, including the Climate Action Plan and Project Ireland 2040.
+Each local authority prepares a County Development Plan every 5 years, consisting of a written statement which sets out the policies and maps for the county, which show zoning for different types of development.

-Italy has three main hierarchical planning levels: the regional (spatial plans), the provincial (supra-communal plans), and the municipal (general urban development plans and more detailed plans of specific limited urban areas).
-Each region develops several sectoral plans and regulations in the fields of spatial and urban planning to regulate different aspects and provide guidelines to subordinate institutions.
+Italy has three main hierarchical planning levels: the regional (spatial plans), the provincial (supra-communal plans), and the municipal (urban development plans and detailed plans of limited urban areas).
+Each region develops sectoral plans and regulations in spatial and urban planning to regulate different aspects and provide guidelines to subordinate institutions.
 Provinces and municipalities then develop new planning regulations or adapt existing ones accordingly.

 Sweden offers great autonomy to municipalities for land use planning and requires them to have Energy Plans concerning the distribution and supply of energy in their territories.
-However, the majority does not have operational control over these aspects of the energy system any longer and have, instead, initiated proactive, strategic energy and climate planning.
-The Swedish spatial planning system consists of regional, comprehensive, area regulations and detailed development plans, however only the area regulations and the detailed development plan are legally binding documents.
+The spatial planning system consists of regional, comprehensive, area regulations and detailed development plans, only legally binding for the area regulations and the detailed development plans.

 Romania is a centralised country where policies and strategic decisions are taken at the national level and the local/regional administrations have limited regulatory capacity regarding energy and climate policies.
 The Strategy for the Territorial Development of Romania adopted by the Romanian government in 2016 provides an integrated strategic planning framework to guide the development processes of the national territory up to 2035.